 Wayfinders

 When a loved one is struggling with substance use, it is normal to feel helpless and out-of-control.
-Wayfinders is a 3-part virtual workshop that provides therapy-based skills & psychoeducation for navigating a loved one's addiction while caring for yourself.
+Wayfinders is a workshop that provides therapy-based skills & psychoeducation for navigating a loved one's addiction while caring for yourself.
 Learn about the disease of addiction, routes to recovery, interpersonal dynamics, emotional regulation, and more from licensed and compassionate professionals who have daily experience in working with individuals who have a loved one struggling with substances.

-This workshop will take place virtually from 9 AM - 12 PM CST on January 14, 21, and 28, 2023.
-Due to the nature of the workshop, participants must plan to attend all three dates.
 Please note that Wayfinders is not a substitute for clinical therapy; if you or a loved one needs help with an addiction or co-occurring mental health condition, please contact us today.

 Register